appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 ##### 1. Networking and Security Configuration

-You might need to configure networking aspects such as Virtual networks, subnets, route tables, and security groups to properly integrate the instance within the network environment and manage access controls.
+You might need to configure networking aspects such as virtual networks, subnets, route tables, and security groups to properly integrate the instance within the network environment and manage access controls.

 ##### 2. SSH Key Pairs for Secure Access

-You need an SSH key pair to access to the server that you will create securely.
+You need an SSH key pair to access the server that you will create securely.

 ##### 3. Linux System Configuration